BernhardWebstudio/svelte-virtual-table/README.md

 Unfortunately, with the first three workarounds, when scrolling down, it can happen that the table continues scrolling without user intervention (though the scrolling can be stopped manually).
 This is not the case when scrolling up.

-Some observations related to this observation:
+Some observations related to this problem:

 -   scrollTop increases with the --p-top
 -   changing --p-top and --p-bottom triggers a scroll event
 -   scrolling up is not affected
 -   unstopped scrolling starts after removing an item from viewport

+The reason is with high probability, that the current calculations are incorrect.
+Refer to [this codepen](https://codepen.io/BernhardWebstudio/pen/NWggLyG) for some calculation-analysis possibilities.

-When the table has `display` set to `block` and the padding of the `<tbody>` is used for the scroll length, the new table (`<tbody>` with `display: table`) cannot accept a `border-collapse: collapse` style.
+When the table has `display` set to `block` and the padding of the `<tbody>` is used for the scroll length, the new table (`<tbody>` with `display: table`) cannot accept a `border-collapse: collapse` style, as otherwise, the scrolling behaviour is nonexistent.

+The last method is special too, since it only shows the auto-scrolling behaviour when `border-collapse` is set to `collapse`.

-The last method, using `<tfoot>` and `<thead>` heights too tends to jump a bit when scrolling down.
-Since the jumps are much smaller, you, as a user, have the choice between the two methods:
+You, as a user, have the choice between two methods:

 You can pass the prop `requireBorderCollapse` with a value that evaluates to true if you want the method using `<tfoot>` and `<thead>` heights, and a value that evaluates to false if you want to use a table being set to `display: block` and `tbody`'s padding.